 1. Teachers are in High Demand

-According to Edsrouce.org, The state of California is currently in the midst of a teacher shortage and schools are looking for passionate and equipped individuals to hire.
-This means that as a graduate of the teacher preparation program you are prepared to move on to a credential program.
-Then you will be able to enter a field that is desperately searching for qualified graduates, and that means they are searching for you.
+According to Edsrouce.org, the state of California is currently in the midst of a teacher shortage, and schools are looking for passionate and equipped individuals to hire.
+This means that as a graduate of Hope’s B.A. in Liberal Studies: Teacher Preparation degree program, you are prepared to move on to a credential program.
+Then, you will be able to enter a field that is desperately searching for qualified graduates like you.

-Teaching is not just a job.
-It’s a purpose.
-There are opportunities each day to build up a child’s self-worth; to help them know they mean something to someone, to encourage them to dream and give them the tools to move towards those dreams.
+Teaching isn’t just a job — it’s a purpose.
+There are opportunities each day to build up a child’s self-worth, to help them know they mean something to someone, and to encourage them to dream and give them the tools to move toward those dreams.
 As a teacher, you will have the opportunity to know that each day you are making a positive impact on a child’s life.

-Every day, teachers have the opportunity to do so much more than just repeat a lesson plan to students.
+Every day, teachers have the opportunity to do so much more than just repeating a lesson plan to students.
 Teaching gives one the chance to offer students new ways of looking at the world around them.
-When you model life skills, morals, wise choices and compassion you are teaching lessons that will lead them through life.
+When you model life skills, morals, wise choices, and compassion, you’re teaching lessons that will lead them through life.

 As a teacher, you will quickly discover your students will reflect all of your strengths and weaknesses.
-At HIU we believe your teaching reflects who you are – your gifts, strengths, and your quirks.
-The staff in the education program believe if you are willing to reflect, you will continue to learn more about yourself and thus become an even stronger teacher.
+At HIU, we believe your teaching reflects who you are – your gifts, strengths, and your quirks.
+The staff in the teacher preparation degree program believe if you are willing to reflect, you will continue to learn more about yourself, making you an even stronger teacher than you ever imagined.